-According to Piotr JJ Szymanski of YouGov Hong Kong, “These metrics are important, no question about it, but focusing on them specifically and making important costly business decisions on these metrics alone can put you in big trouble.
+According to Piotr JJ Szymanski, regional director of YouGov Asia-Pacific, “These metrics are important, no question about it, but focusing on them specifically and making important costly business decisions on these metrics alone can put you in big trouble.
 Followers and likes are used to find key influencers, but my question to that would be the level of trust.
 You would be amazed how many of the people with lots of followers have very low levels of trust.”

 Szymanski pointed to recent YouGov research which found remarkably low levels of trust in some of the region’s most high-profile “influencers,” particularly celebrities.

 Rach was even more adamant: “Worrying about the latest buzz figures is a good route to extinction.
 We have a great way to make ourselves irrelevant in the organization.
 You have to be able to speak their language, which is business language.
 We have to be a catalyst for business growth.”

 One key, he said, was to discuss “investment” in digital and social media rather than “spend,” and to understand that “The return on that investment is what matters.”